LAST UPDATED ON

 I’m a frugal business owner and I use a ton of free tools to run my business, but when it comes to getting the maximum results from the content I create (with the limited time I have), I rely on the premium plugin Social Warfare Pro to help get my blog content shared on social media.

-For $29/year, Social Warfare is worth every penny–not only does it help my content to get more social shares, but it helps me save tons of time by not having to mess around with getting my posts to display exactly the way I want to on social media.
+For $29/year, Social Warfare is worth every penny–not only does it help my content to get more social shares, but it helps me save tons of time by not having to mess around with getting my posts to display exactly the way I want them to on social media.

 As a web designer who has wrestled with tons of different social sharing tools over the years, I can promise you they’re not all made equal.